LetiziaCaravella/NZQuakeParser/README.md

 ## How to Run

 (Make sure all the required libraries and packages are installed.)
-1. Download the user-selected CSV catalogue catalogue from the GeoNet [Quake Search application](https://quakesearch.geonet.org.nz/)
+1. Download the user-selected CSV catalogue from the [GeoNet Quake Search application](https://quakesearch.geonet.org.nz/)
-2. Copy the downloaded CSV file(s) into folder './query' (NOTE: all the files in query directory will be processed)
+2. Copy the downloaded `.csv` file(s) into `./query`
+    (NOTE: all the files in query directory will be processed)
 3. Run the program
-    Option 1 — Jupyter Notebook
+   - Option 1 — Jupyter Notebook
-    open main.ipynb and run all the cells
+      Open `main.ipynb` and run all the cells
-    Option 2 — standalone Python script
+   - Option 2 — standalone Python script
-    Run the script from the terminal or Anaconda prompt: python main.py
+       Run the script `main.py` from the terminal or Anaconda prompt:
+       python main.py
-4. The output catalogues will be saved automatically in ./earthquake_data/
+4. The output catalogues will be saved automatically in `./earthquake_data/`

+### References
+GNS Science (2025).
+New Zealand Earthquake Catalogue.
+GNS Science, GeoNet. https://doi.org/10.21420/0S8P-TZ38